 Growth criticism and Growth - Unlimited growth destroys limited systems

 would you prefer?
-Direct your inquiry to a american politician and you will be hard pressed to find anybody who would not aim at long-term growth exceeding 5%.
-It is said that at least 3% economic growth would be necessary to lower unemployment figures.
+Direct your inquiry to an american politician and you will be hard pressed to find anybody who would not aim at long-term growth exceeding 5%.
+It is said that at least 3% of economic growth would be necessary to lower unemployment figures.

 However, behind such statements,

 election campaign slogans, economic interests, desires and approaches to problem solving are unquestioned myths as well as the lasting, but destructive misbelieve that ulimited growth is possible on a permanent basis.

 At continuing growth

 of 3% the gross national product doubles every 23 years, and at 5% GNP doubles in only 14 years.
 A quantity growing exponentially will be multiplied by thousand each time after it has reached tenfold duplication.
 Thus exponential economic growth is not possible and will inevitably lead to self destruction.
 Therefore economic growth cannot serve as a global long-term solution to current problems.
 Previously in the course of history a period of strong economic growth has always been cut off by periodic wars.
 It would be a good idea to aspire to manage the problems currently facing mankind without resolving to yet another great and probably last war.